-The AD7814 is a complete temperature monitoring system in an SOT-23 package or 8-lead μSOIC package.
-It contains a bandgap temperature sensor and 10-bit ADC to monitor and digitize the temperature reading to a resolution of 0.25°C.
+The AD7814 is a complete temperature monitoring system in a SOT-23 package or 8-lead MSOP package.
+It contains a band gap temperature sensor and 10-bit ADC to monitor and digitize the temperature reading to a resolution of $0.25^{\circ}$ C.

 The AD7814 has a flexible serial interface that allows easy interfacing to most microcontrollers.
-The interface is compatible with SPITM, QSPI and MICROWIRETM protocol and is also compatible with DSPs.
+The interface is compatible with SPI®, QSPITM, and MICROWIRETM protocol, and is also compatible with DSPs.
 The part features a standby mode that is controlled via the serial interface.

-The AD7814's wide supply voltage range, low supply current and SPI-compatible interface, make it ideal for a variety of applications, including personal computers, office equipment, and domestic appliances.
+The AD7814's wide supply voltage range, low supply current, and SPI-compatible interface make it ideal for a variety of applications, including personal computers, office equipment, and domestic appliances.